lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 At the end of this course, you will be able

 1. to display familiarity with Christianity in a variety of global contexts across time;
+2. understand the historic development of Christian beyond the West as well as the later reception of Christianity in non-Western cultures;
-2. to understand key questions of transmission, reception, and inculturation that affect Christianity's relationship to empire and other global systems;
+3. to understand key questions of transmission, reception, and inculturation that affect Christianity's relationship to empire and other global systems;
-3. to demonstrate specific knowledge of topics in the history of Christianity, such as Christendom, the Reformation, missions, and Pentecostalism; and
+4. to demonstrate specific knowledge of topics in the history of Christianity, such as Christendom, the Reformation, missions, and Pentecostalism; and
-4. to write clearly and coherently about the history of Christianity.
+5. to write clearly and coherently about the history of Christianity.

 This course fulfills the Mason Core requirement for [Global Understanding](https://catalog.gmu.edu/mason-core/#global), and you will also meet those learning goals in addition to the course-specific learning goals.